Argentine stocks, bonds weaker on central bank row

 "Political issues continue to affect the market and this is seen through the light volume even though most people assume that Redrado won't go back to the Central Bank," one trader said.

+Among the biggest losers was Telecom Argentina (TEC2.BA) which closed down 2.7 percent to 12.55 pesos per share due to uncertainty about the company's future.

+Argentina's government threatened to nationalize the company last week as it pressures Telecom Italia to sell its holdings in the leading local phone company.

-Government bonds trading over the counter in Buenos Aires were down by an average of 0.8 percent.
-Dollar-denominated Disc paper ARDISCD=RASL was down 1.2 percent.
+Government bonds trading over the counter in Buenos Aires fell by an average of 1.1 percent.
+Peso-denominated Disc paper ARDISCP=RASL sank 2.7 percent.
+The dollar-denominated Boden 2014 ARBODEN14D=RASL shed 1.47 percent.

-"The market's waiting the congressional commission's decision," Hernan Labrone, an analyst for consulting firm Fenix Compania Financiera, said, adding that global economic jitters were also weighing on the local market.
+"The market's waiting for the congressional commission's decision," said Hernan Labrone, an analyst for consulting firm Fenix Compania Financiera, adding that global economic jitters were also weighing on the local market.

+The risk spread on Argentine bonds widened by 7 basis points to 746 basis points over comparable U.S. Treasuries, according to the benchmark J.P.
+Morgan Emerging Market Bond Index 11EMJ.

-On the foreign exchange market, the peso was down 0.13 percent at 3.8875/3.8925 per U.S. dollar ARSB= in informal trade between foreign exchange houses, as measured by Reuters.
+On the foreign exchange market, the peso closed down 0.32 percent to its lowest level since June 2009 ending at 3.8950/3.90 per U.S. dollar ARSB= in informal trade between foreign exchange houses, as measured by Reuters.

-In formal interbank trade, the peso was also down 0.13 percent at 3.8175/3.8200 per dollar ARS=RASL.
-(Reporting by Walter Bianchi; Writing by Luis Andres Henao; Editing by Diane Craft)
+In formal interbank trade, the peso closed flat at 3.8125/3.8150 per dollar ARS=RASL.
+(Reporting by Walter Bianchi; Writing by Luis Andres Henao; Editing by Dan Grebler)